Kyriake/CDN/README.md

 ## Prerequisite

-Make sure you change the favicon on all the html files and in the main.go file
+- Make sure you change the favicon on all the html files and in the main.go file.
+- Make sure you have [Golang](https://golang.org/dl/) installed

 ## Installation